How to find my IP address

 Graphical representation of network settings

 Microsoft Windows XP users may get a GUI representation of their network by right-clicking the network icon in their windows notification area and selecting "Status."
-Within the "Local Area Connection Status" window click the "Support" tab.
+In the "Local Area Connection Status" window click the "Support" tab.

 Microsoft Windows 98 users may also get a GUI representation of their network settings by clicking Start, Run, and typing ipconfig in the run line.
 Unfortunately, not all versions of Windows have this feature.